 - Dealing with announcements to the market of your departure

 Court action is costly in terms of terms of both time and money for you and an employer.
 We pride ourselves on avoiding court action whereever possible as that is usually not in your best interest.

 Often a robust, well argued response that lays out a clear case for wrongful dismissal results in an employer quickly offering a settlement.
 Most employers consider the wasted management time, and that the case is a distraction from generating profits.

-Signing a settlement agreement involves your agreeing not to make a claim for unfair dismissal in the employment tribunal.
+Signing a settlement agreement involves your agreeing not to make a claim in the employment tribunal.

 Is the offer enough?

 We tell you if the settlement offer is appropriate and are skilled at negotiating improvements to the offer, based on:

 - A legal and commercial analysis of the agreement and the case for wrongful dismissal; and